Engee documentation

 -1

-Returns a tuple of the real and imaginary parts of the complex number `z'.
+Return the imaginary part of the complex number z.

 Examples